Doubts over demand on eve of Indonesia's Bali reopening | Business

 I Putu Astawa from the Bali tourism agency said hotel reservations were few.
 "Not yet because the timing is so sudden," he said, when asked about a spike in bookings.

 "They need time to take care of visas and flights."
-Indonesia is also requiring Bali visitors to spend their first five days in quarantine, a measure rival tourism markets are phasing out.
+As well as requiring Bali visitors to be vaccinated against COVID-19, Indonesia has stipulated they must spend their first five days in quarantine, a measure rival tourism markets are phasing out.

 "We are ready to accept tourists who visit Bali, but certainly it does not mean all the guests suddenly visit Bali," said Ida Bagus Purwa Sidemen, executive director of the island's hotel and restaurant association.
 "At the earliest, by the end of the year we can evaluate whether the situation has improved."
-(Writing by Kate Lamb; Editing by Martin Petty)
+(Additional reporting by Bernadette Christina; Writing by Kate Lamb; Editing by Martin Petty)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)